-National Environmental Policy Act Assessment Methods
+National Environmental Policy Act Assessment Methodology

 The assessment of effects of the alternatives on cultural resources within the area of potential effect was based on a comparison of conditions under each alternative to Alternative A, the No Action Alternative.
 Context, intensity, and duration of potential impacts on cultural resources were assessed using criteria established in a set of thresholds developed for each impact topic.
+Thresholds used for assessing potential impacts on cultural resources are presented in the following sections, and include both National Environmental Policy Act and National Historic Preservation Act terminology.
 Alternatives involving higher levels of physical disturbance/change in relation to Alternative A, the No Action Alternative, have a higher potential to adversely affect cultural resources.